AndrewIngram/django-extra-views/README.rst

 - Support for generic inlines in CreateWithInlinesView and UpdateWithInlinesView
 - Support for naming each inline or formset with NamedFormsetsMixin
 - SortableListMixin - Generic mixin for sorting functionality in your views
+- SearchableListMixin - Generic mixin for search functionality in your views

 Still to do
 -----------